The system regarding foreign residents has changed.

 Due to the "Law to partially amend the Basic Resident Registration Act" (promulgated on July 15, 2009), foreign residents are now subject to the Basic Resident Registration Act (promulgated on July 9, 2012).

-Foreign residents are also registered in the Basic Resident Register
+Foreign residents will also be registered in the Basic Resident Register.

 The previous Alien Registration Act will be abolished on July 9, 2012, and foreign residents will be registered in the basic resident register in the same way as Japanese residents, and resident records will be created for each household.